 - 24 basil leaves – large ones torn in half, small ones left whole

-- 1 1/2 teaspoons finely grated lemon zest (use microplane grater)
+- 1 1/2 teaspoons finely grated lemon zest (use a microplane grater)

 - high heat vegetable oil for pan-frying